Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 For now, Namaste Pay’s digital payment platform has limited features, as with all wallets have in the earlier phase.
 However, Nepal Digital Payment Company is known to add more features with time.

 The first beta launch had many issues including the app crash mostly for Android 11 phones.
 Similarly, the money loading in the wallet had many issues.
-But it seems like the crash issue has been solved mostly.
-This is still the beta launch, so we can expect them to rectify the issues soon and integrate more features.
-As per NDPC, they are working to resolving the balance load problems with support from the integrated banks.
+But it seems like the crash issue and load balance issue have been solved.

 A perfect mobile financial service needs the integration, development, and testing with Banks, merchants, utility service providers, online business operators, interconnection partners, and other stakeholders.
 Nepal Digital Payment company says that the process is challenging and time-consuming to operate all kinds of services at once, also to identify and solve the problems that may arise in the initial stage.
 Therefore, the company has adopted a strategy of gradually adding and diversifying its services, starting with the minimum number of services.

-Have you used the long-awaited Namaste Pay service?
+Have you used the Namaste Pay service lately?
 Do you have any suggestions for the service, share your thoughts in the comment section below.